junalmeida/dash-ci/README.md

 To run online, goto http://junalmeida.github.io/dash-ci/dist

-To run from source, download, extract and run `npm install` and `npm server`.
+To run from source, download, extract and run `npm install` and `npm start`.

 Dash-Ci does not need a back-end.
-It uses browser local storage to save settings and service API's.
+It uses browser local storage to save settings and service API's, but you need a server to serve static files since CORS does not allow XHR requests to local files.

 First version ships with Microsoft TFS (or Visual Studio Online) widgets and Gitlab widgets.